Finally completed a sign to face the street and tell the neighbors what we are up to.

 --

 * Coming up is more of the Great Sunflower Project.
 The link here is to their Great Bee Count planned for July 16th.
-We've kept records of our bee activity so we can continue to observe and compare the data to this year's counts.
+We've kept records of our bee activity so we can continue to

 * Also excited to host an herbalist for a scavenger hunt and botanical drawing session.